kokouvi-ek/Cloud-SOC-Monitoring-Alert-Triage-Incident-Response-Lab-GCP-/README.md

 - MITRE ATT&CK mapping

 The environment was intentionally designed to emulate enterprise SOC operations using native GCP security tooling and realistic attack simulations.
+## Check out my result screenshots at the end ot the README

 ---